imfunniee/gitfolio/README.md

 ### Add a Blog

-To add your first blog run this command, make sure the title don't have spaces instead use "-".
+To add your first blog run this command.

 ```
 $ node blog --title my-first-blog
 ```
+> (use "-" instead of spaces)

 This will create a `my-first-blog` folder inside `blog`.
 Inside `my-first-blog` you will find an `index.html` file which contains all the necessary elements for writing a blog.
 Customize the content of the file to write your first blog.